Spring Vegetarian Brunch Recipe Ideas

 To make sauce: Melt butter in a small saucepan over low heat.
 Cook, swirling the pan, until the butter turns golden, 30 to 60 seconds.
 Pour into a small bowl and set aside.
 Whisk ½ cup yogurt, salt and cayenne in a heavy medium saucepan until smooth.
 Whisk in egg along with 1/4 cup milk.
 Set the pan over medium-low heat and cook the sauce, whisking constantly, until it comes to a simmer.
 Cook, whisking, for 15 seconds.
 Remove from heat and whisk in lemon juice.
 Serve sauce hot or warm.

 Split English muffins in half and toast.
 Divide the trout on top between them.
 Add 2 asparagus stalks per muffin (whole or cut into half.

 Heat water to a low boil and add eggs quickly and poach until the whites are just firm, about three minutes.
 Remove with a slotted spoon and place 1 egg on top of each slice of each muffin, (add smoked trout if you are using) and spoon the warm sauce over the aspargus.

 You will not miss the meat with this handmade vegetarian sausage made with high protein ingredients like tempeh and ground pecans which was inspired by the veggie sausage that I love at West End Bakery.
 I had to learn how to make one similar because sometimes I want to stay down the hill to eat in my garden!

 Makes 12 patties.

 8 ounce package tempeh

 1 1/2 cup raw pecans chopped fine

-(beaten egg if needed or 1 tablespoon ground flax dissolved in 1 tablespoon water if you want an egg substitute to keep it vegan, I did not use either mine was moist enough but it can vary)
+(Beaten egg if needed or 1 tablespoon ground flax dissolved in 1 tablespoon water if you want an egg substitute to keep it vegan, I did not use either because my ingredients came together enough but it can vary)

 1 teaspoon thyme